griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 ## Toolkit Task

 To use [Griptape Tools](../../griptape-framework/tools/index.md), use a [Toolkit Task](../../reference/griptape/tasks/toolkit_task.md).
-This Task takes in one or more Tools which the LLM will decide to use through Chain of Thought (CoT) reasoning.
-Because this Task uses CoT, it is recommended to only use with very capable models.
+This Task takes in one or more Tools which the LLM can decide to use through Chain of Thought (CoT) reasoning.

+If the [Prompt Driver](../../griptape-framework/drivers/prompt-drivers.md) supports native function calling, the Toolkit Task will use this instead of Griptape's implementation.
+You can disable this behavior by setting the Prompt Driver's `use_native_tools` parameter to `False`.

 ```python
 from griptape.tasks import ToolkitTask